Cry0nicS/nuxt-prototype/README.md

 ### Committing

-There is a "linter" check running before each commit.
+There is a "linter" check running before every commit to ensure code quality in the entire project.
 All the above standards must be respected, in order to commit.

+> 💡 **Note:** First time it might be necessary to run `npx simple-git-hooks` to make sure git-hooks runs correctly on commit.